SuppliedOrange/how2mysql/LongBoringGuide/howToSQL.md

 ```sql
 DELETE FROM mbtitb WHERE name = "Bhumika"
 ```
 What this statement does is delete every row that matches the condition `name = "Bhumika"`.
-If there was another row named Bhumika it would be deleted too.
+If there was another with it's name as Bhumika it would be deleted too.
 <br><br>

 # That's it.